halply-admin/Responsely/README-TASK.md

-# Task: Fix Deployment Errors and PR Review Issues
+# Task: Customer Manual Escalation Feature Implementation

 ## Overview
+This task implements a "Talk to a Human" button in the widget chat interface, allowing customers to manually escalate conversations to human support agents.
+This complements the existing AI-triggered escalation and sends email notifications to the support team.

+## Previous Task: Fix Deployment Errors and PR Review Issues
-This task addressed deployment failures and code review feedback for the contact panel email functionality in the Halply application.
+The previous task addressed deployment failures and code review feedback for the contact panel email functionality in the Halply application.

 ## Issues Identified